Regateiro/ATBCrafter/README.md

 # ATBCrafter
-The Automatic TextBox Crafter (ATBCrafter) is a FFXIV crafting utility that does not access the game's memory and that can branch crafting actions based on quality.
+The Automatic TextBox Crafter (ATBCrafter) is a FFXIV crafting utility that does not access the game's memory / process in any way and that can branch crafting actions based on quality.

 ## Features
 - **Does not access the game's memory in any way.**